Early Education and Support Division

 Lifelong eating habits are shaped during a child's early years.
 Teachers of young children have a special opportunity to help children establish a healthy relationship with food and lay the foundation for sound eating habits.
 Nutrition education and activities help set children on the path to a healthful lifestyle.
 Providing nutritionally balanced meals and snacks and integrating nutrition education and healthy eating habits in the home and early childhood environment can help prevent health risks such as childhood obesity.

-California Department of Education/Child Development Division Resources
+California Department of Education/Early Education and Support Division Resources

 - California Preschool Curriculum Framework, Volume 2